opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

 1. On the OpenSearch Dashboards main page, select **Index Management** in the navigation menu.
 1. In the Index Management window, select **Templates** > **Component templates**.
 1. Select **Create** and then define the component template settings.
-1. To configure aliases, settings, and mappings, toggle **Use configuration** as shown in the following image.
+1. To configure aliases, settings, and mappings, toggle **Use configuration**, as shown in the following image.

     ![Component template use configuration]({{site.url}}{{site.baseurl}}/images/admin-ui-index/component_use_config.png)